luclow/Ms.Robot/README.md

 * Can not feed all the data to the model at once due to computer memory limitations so **data is split into "batches"**
 * When all batches are fed exactly once, an "epoch" is completed.
 As training script runs, **preview images afer every epoch will show**
-* At the end of each epoch the preview image should look more and more like an item of clothing for Mrs.Robot
+* At the end of each epoch the preview image should look more and more like an item of clothing for Ms.Robot

 ```sh
 yarn train